MacKenzie Falls (Migunang wirab) Revitalisation

 Access changes

-An independent geotechnical investigation, undertaken as part of the MacKenzie Falls Revitalisation project identified high risk of rockfall at the base of the Falls.
+An independent geotechnical investigation was undertaken as part of the MacKenzie Falls (Migunang wirab) Revitalisation project.
+It identified high risk of rockfall at the base of the Falls.

-Views of MacKenzie Falls at the base are from the walking track only.
+Views of MacKenzie Falls (Migunang wirab) at the base are from the walking track only.
 Due to limited viewing, the track may be crowded, especially over weekends and Easter.
-For visitor safety, please stay on the walking track and to avoid crowds visit early in the morning or later in the afternoon.
-Alternately the falls may be viewed from above by taking the less strenuous Bluff Lookout Walk.
-Further improvements are planned as part of the MacKenzie Falls Revitalisation project.
+For your safety, please stay on the walking track and to avoid crowds visit early in the morning or later in the afternoon.
+Alternately the Falls may be viewed from above by taking the less strenuous walk to the Bluff Lookout.
+Swimming is prohibited at the Falls.

 Staying updated

 Parks Victoria will provide updates and information as the project progresses.
-To stay up to date please register your interest to receive community updates via this link.
-You can also email us with enquiries at engage@vic.gov.au.
+To stay up to date please register your interest to receive community updates.
+You can also email us at engage@vic.gov.au.
 As the project progresses, information on this page will be updated regularly.

 Related information